sanjeevsubedi/sanzeev.com.np/content/blog/2023-01-08 /unit-test-angular-async-service.md

 -   fakeAsync and flushMicrotasks()

-    **fakeAsync** runs the asynchronous tests synchronously in a fakeAsync zone and **flushMicrotasks()** clear pending microtasks from microtask queue.
-In other words ‘flushMicrotasks’ method resolves the pending promises.
+    `fakeAsync` runs the asynchronous tests synchronously in a fakeAsync zone and `flushMicrotasks ()` clear pending microtasks from microtask queue.
+In other words `flushMicrotasks` method resolves the pending promises.

 -   fakeAsync and flush()

-    **flush()** flushes any pending microtasks from the microtask queue and simulates the asynchronous passage of time for the timers in the `fakeAsync` zone by draining the **macrotask** queue until it is empty.
+    `flush ()` flushes any pending microtasks from the microtask queue and simulates the asynchronous passage of time for the timers in the `fakeAsync` zone by draining the **macrotask** queue until it is empty.

-    > Note: callback passed in setTimeout is stored in macrotask queue whereas callback passed in ‘then’ function of promise is stored in the microtask queue.
+    > Note: callback passed in setTimeout is stored in macrotask queue whereas callback passed in `then` function of promise is stored in the microtask queue.

 -   fakeAsync and tick()

-    **tick()** flushes any pending **microtasks** from the microtask queue, simulates the asynchronous passage of time for the timers in the `fakeAsync` zone and after that timer callback will be executed.
+    `tick ()` flushes any pending **microtasks** from the microtask queue, simulates the asynchronous passage of time for the timers in the `fakeAsync` zone and after that timer callback will be executed.

 > Since all of the 3 above solutions drains the microtasks queue, any method can be used.